Trümmerfrau: Pay

 The average workday of a Trümmerfrau was nine hours long with one 20–30 minute lunch break.
-The women were paid at a rate of 72 Reichspfennige (Pfennig) per hour along with one food ration card.
-This card could only feed one person a day.
-The issue was not in what one could do once they had the food, but dealt with the fact that the ration card gave very little food.
+The women were paid 72 Reichspfennige (Pfennig) per hour and one food ration card per day.
+The food ration was very small, and the card could only feed one person for a day.

-The American journalist Margert Bourke White commented in 1945: "These women forming one of the many human conveyor belts which were organized to clean up the city passed their palls of broken bricks from hand to hand with such slow motion that I felt they had calculated the minimum speed at which they could works and still draw their 72 pfennigs an hour."
+The American journalist Margaret Bourke-White commented in 1945: "These women forming one of the many human conveyor belts which were organized to clean up the city passed their pails of broken bricks from hand to hand with such slow motion that I felt they had calculated the minimum speed at which they could work and still draw their 72 pfennigs an hour."

-A Trümmerfrau finished her day with roughly 9 food ration cards and 6 Reichsmarks (Marks) and 48 Pfennige.